Advertiser Disclosure

 • Passes payment processing fees to merchants

-Grubhub is another major third-party delivery service in the US and is offered in most major cities across the country.
 Though Grubhub can get expensive depending on your marketing package, Grubhub has a convenient price calculator on its website to help you determine your restaurant's projected monthly profit should you add Grubhub as a delivery option.

 Grubhub also charges businesses a 3.05% + $0.30 payment processing fee.

-Grubhub integrates with many popular POS systems, including Clover, Revel, Toast, Upserve, and NCR, as well as third-party order aggregators including Deliverect, Chowly (through which you can have Grubhub orders sent to your Square KDS), Ordermark, and ItsaCheckmate.
+Grubhub integrates with many popular POS systems, including Clover, Revel, Toast, Upserve, and NCR, as well as third-party order aggregators, including Deliverect, Chowly (through which you can have Grubhub orders sent to your Square KDS), Ordermark, and ItsaCheckmate.

 Get Started With Grubhub